esonn/powercw/README.md

 input the morse sequence when it's played, and the script will then give you both strings for comparison, as well as a rough similarity calculation.

+Dependencies are low, only a Perl5 interpreter is needed for sequence generation, and the cw(1) utility for playback. cw(1) is packaged differently in distributions: Debian has the "cw" package, Arch the "unixcw" package.

 ### Command-line options
 #### Character classes
     -a                    Include alphabet (a-z)